Erzyan native religion

 Mordvin Native Faith symbol, also used as logo of the Erzyan Mastor.

-The Erzyan native religion (эрзянь пазнэнь озноматe), also called Erzyan neopaganism, is the modern revival of the ethnic religion of the Erzya Mordvins, peoples of Volga Finnic ethnic stock dwelling in the republic of Mordovia within Russia, or in bordering lands of Russia.
+The Erzyan native religion (эрзянь пазнэнь озноматe), also called Erzyan polytheism, is the modern revival of the ethnic religion of the Erzya Mordvins, peoples of Volga Finnic ethnic stock dwelling in the republic of Mordovia within Russia, or in bordering lands of Russia.
 The name of the originating god according to the Erzya tradition is Nishke (Nishke-Paz "god Nishke", Ineshkepaz).

 Most Mordvins historically practiced their indigenous religion and preserved their customs and folklore and a few villages completely preserved the native faith at least until the Mordvins were forcefully converted to Christianity by the Russian Orthodox Church in the 17th century and in the early 20th century.
 The Neopagan revival was started in 1990, alongside that of many other native religions in Russia, as the Soviet Union was on the brink of dissolution.

 According to scholar Victor Schnirelmann, 2% of the Erzya adhere to the native faith and do not practice Christianity.
 Adherents of the Erzyan Mastor organisation organise the Ras'ken' Ozks (lit.
 'Native Prayer'), a national Erzyan worship service held yearly, with participation also of members of the Mastorava organisation and other ones.